gazab/create-markdown-table/README.md

 JSON formatted list of columns and their order you want the table to include

 #### `capitalize`
-Capitalize the first letter of each column
+Capitalize the first letter of each column name in the header

 ## Outputs